 Table of Contents

 It can be nice to get a break on your taxes, and it's smart to look for all allowable tax deductions.
-But, what about life insurance — are life insurance premiums tax-deductible?
-The answer may depend on how you're using life insurance.
+For life insurance, it may depend on how you're using it.

 Are Life Insurance Premiums Tax-Deductible?